skpatel-bmj/BMJ-WordPress-CICD/README.md

 # This GitHub Repository Used For Internal Testing Wordpress Setup CI/CD Pipeline

 ## Terraform provider.tf
+### Before Used This Code Plz Enter the Access key and Secret Key

 ```
 # AWS provider Setting Block
 provider "aws" {